-There are a range of medicines available for people with asthma to manage and control their symptoms.
+There is a range of medicines and devices available for people with asthma to manage and control their symptoms.

 Some asthma medications are taken by breathing them in through an inhaler or nebulizer so they go directly into the lungs and airways.
 Other medications are in a pill or liquid form.